igorkry/tnt4j-streams/README.md

 configured to send RAW output data as JSON to `localhost:9595`.
 Sample also shows how to use stacked parsers technique to extract log entry data from JSON envelope.

-Sample files can be found in `samples\apache-flume` directory.
+Sample files can be found in `samples/apache-flume` directory.

-How to install plugin into Apache Flume and configure, see `samples\apache-flume\README.md`
+How to install plugin into Apache Flume and configure, see `samples/apache-flume/README.md`

 Sample stream configuration:
 ```xml